An interview with Soap Co,

 And so I was only half joking in the studio when I suggested we should do it all in braille.
 Of course this would have been impractical, but Bethan and Luke (two of our designers here at Paul Belford Ltd), picked up the idea and started designing with braille as a possible element.
 And visualising it so that it acted as a short-cut or hook to the story and uniqueness of Soap Co.

-Early on Paul (Belford) loved the idea of it being a black and white brand.
+We launched as a bold black and white brand.
+(We introduced colours for fragrances after that.)
 The understated elegance of this, along with loads of white space, positioned it right in terms of the brand’s ambitions for launch.
 It also helps communicate that there's no horrible stuff in the products.
 And so in the end it is quite minimalist, you’re right.
 But this is to let the visible braille do its job.
 Any busyness and that could have been compromised.

 SC: The Soap Co. design has attracted customers from a broad range of design styles (Scandi, Minimalist, Japanese), did you expect this when you created it?